JThomas404/SQL-Maintenance-Plan-Project/migration_plan.md

 ## Overview

 To prevent future backup issues and enhance the scalability, availability, and disaster recovery of our backup solutions, we have developed a comprehensive migration plan.
-The solution transitions our current backup system to a dedicated, high-availability, AWS-hosted backup architecture.
+The solution transitions our current backup system for Butternut Box to a dedicated, high-availability, AWS-hosted backup architecture.
 This migration aims to ensure that backups are more resilient, can scale to accommodate growth, and provide better disaster recovery capabilities.

 ### Objectives:
 - **Move backups to a separate, dedicated backup server or cloud-based storage (AWS S3).**